AdeoluX/zafon/README.md

 ### Docker Setup

-The project uses Docker for containerized development.
+If you like to use Docker compose locally This project uses Docker for containerized development.
 A `docker-compose.yml` file is provided to help you get started quickly.

 To start the containers: